output: pdf_document

 ```

-> Before diving into this vignette, we recommend reading the vignette **Introduction to LaMa**.
+> Before diving into this vignette, we recommend reading the vignettes [**Introduction to LaMa**](https://janolefi.github.io/LaMa/articles/Intro_to_LaMa.html) and [**Automatic differentiation via RTMB**](https://janolefi.github.io/LaMa/articles/LaMa_and_RTMB.html).

-A continuous-time Markov chain is characterised by a so-called **(infinitesimal) generator matrix**
+A CTMC is fully characterised by its **(infinitesimal) generator matrix**

 $$